Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Conclusion

 \acknowledgments

-We thank J. Bonini, S. Tsirkin, S. Ponc\'e, J.-M. Lihm, M. Ghim, C.-H. Park, A. Togo, A. Hampel, and C. Dreyer for helpful discussions.
+We thank J. Bonini, S. Ponc\'e, J.-M. Lihm, M. Ghim, C.-H. Park, A. Togo, A. Hampel, C. Dreyer, A. Levitt, and E. Letournel for helpful discussions.
+We also thank S. Tsirkin for pointing out the algorithm described in Appendix \ref{app:autoptralt}, and for several other useful suggestions on the manuscript.
 The Flatiron Institute is a division of the Simons Foundation.